sashakrupskaya/github-actions/README.md

 Complete the following tasks using the provided requirements and Swagger documentation for the corresponding endpoints:

-1. **Write Tests for User Retrieval and Filtering:**
+1. **Write Tests for User Update Functionality:**
-   - Develop automated tests to ensure the functionality for retrieving and filtering users works according to the specified requirements.
+   - Develop automated tests to ensure the user update functionality works according to the specified requirements.

 2. **Bug Reporting (If Applicable):**
    - If you encounter any bugs, report them using a standard template.
 Recommended fields include: